SoftwareAG/c8y-docs/content/dtm/asset-types-bundle/asset-types.md

 1. Click the edit icon on the right side of each asset type.
 2. Make your changes in the editor.
 3. Click **Save**.
-4. If this asset type is used by any asset, select **Confirm** in the resulting confirmation dialogue to continue saving your changes.
+4. If this asset type is used by any asset, select **Confirm** in the resulting confirmation dialog to continue saving your changes.

 <a name=""></a>